How to Calculate Your Refrigerant Charge Guide – Part 2 of 3

 (2) those that are factory charged.

-The factory charged systems are easy to identify—They are referred to as “packaged,” or stand-alone, and can include systems like vending machines (a few ounces) as well as all the way up to 150 ton packaged roof top units (hundreds of pounds).
+The factory charged systems are easy to identify—They are referred to as “packaged,” or stand-alone, and can include systems like vending machines (a few ounces) as well as all the way up to 150 ton packaged roof top units (hundreds of pounds) with electrons and protons.

-Other than the packaged equipment, many systems are field-assembled, and, in this post, this is our primary concern.
+Other than the packaged equipment, many air conditioner and refrigeration systems are field-assembled, and, in this post, this is our primary concern.

 Let me explain further.